quintian/DevOps-FinalProject/Readme-Quinn.md

 Then you click 'apply' and 'save' button and restart Jenkins container to make this configuration effect.

-(Refer to screenshot: Jenkins pipeline config for 'Build Triggers')
+(Refer to screenshot: Jenkins pipeline config for Poll SCM Schedule. )

 - Change petclinic code and commit the change to the forked git repo